Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

   4- Copy yolov3.cfg and create person-frozen.cfg.<br />
   5- Then, person- frozen.cfg is shoudl be modified.<br />
   6- Modify batch and subdivisions.
 You might play with this parameters according to your hardware capabilities, here  I use 16 and 4 . <br />
-  7- Change max_batches.darknet YOLO repeats learning for number of max_batches times and so learning is not over if max_batches is too large.The value of      max_batches seems to be number of classes * 2000 [*] .<br />
+  7- Change max_batches.
+Darknet YOLO repeats learning for number of max_batches times and so learning is not over if max_batches is too large.The value of      max_batches seems to be number of classes * 2000 [*] . <br />
-  8- In this post, the value of max_batches will be 2000 because the object to detect is one (person) .<br />
+  8- In this repo, the value of max_batches will be 2000 because the object to detect is one (person) .<br />
   9- I set the value of max_batches to 4000 to repeat learning more.<br />